percona/community/content/blog/2024/2024-06-15-percona-everest-1-0-0-rc.md

 I want to tell you how to install it so you can try it out.

+**RC builds aren't meant for the general public; we don't support upgrading from RC to stable versions.
+This means that this is only for testing and familiarizing yourself with the features.
+RC builds are not stable and are often buggy.
+There will be no upgrade. :)**

 To get started, you will need a Kubernetes cluster.
 Right now, [Percona Everest](https://docs.percona.com/everest/index.html) is in Beta.
 Don't use production clusters; use test clusters in the cloud like GKE or local in Minikube, k3d, or Kind.

 I created a test cluster in GKE with the command: